(EE)

 Pad Siew by Pisitakun

-A cooking/music video from the Thai musician's new album
+A cooking and music video from the Thai musician's new album

 In an exclusive video for EastEast, Thai artist Pisitakun Kuantalaeng teaches us the steps to cooking up a delicious Pad Siew, accompanied by a song from his new album, appropriately titled, "Pad Siew."
 This is no accident—each track from Kuantalaeng, Pisitakun's latest release on Chinabot Records, is named after a iconic Thai dish and met with a sonic pairing that evokes the musician's own memories of their intersection.